-Several major Twin Cities companies and public entities partner with the University to help spouses/partners identify opportunities within their organizations.
+Several major Twin Cities companies and public entities partner with the University to help spouses or partners identify opportunities within their organizations.
 To learn more about an organization, determine its fit with your career goals, and be connected to its University liaison, view the list of organizations.
-When contacting an organization, be sure to state your affiliation with the University, and that you were referred by the Relocation Assistance Program.
+When contacting an organization, be sure to mention your affiliation with the University, and that you were referred by the Relocation Assistance Program.

 Minnesota Company and Nonprofit Resources